 In 1987, digital hearing aids were released, revolutionizing the healthcare industry.
 The fitness tracker was also born in this decade in the form of heart monitors that were a must-have for any serious professional athlete.
 Like many of the devices on this list, features were gradually added until we have the products we see today that can tell you how long and fast you’ve run, how many calories you’ve burned and many other variables.

 “Usage of healthcare, wellness, and medical apps is up 16% from last year to 28% of consumers.
 Nearly two-thirds of physicians said they would prescribe an app to manage chronic diseases like diabetes.”

 In December 1994, Steve Mann, a Canadian researcher, developed the Wearable Wireless Webcam.
-Despite its bulk, it paved the way for future IoT technologies.
-Wearable technology conferences and smart clothing expos began to see a rise in popularity throughout the decade.
+Despite its bulk, it paved the way for future Internet of Things (IoT) technologies.

 In a recent survey on wearable technology, 49% of respondents believe wearable tech will increase workplace efficiency – PricewaterhouseCoopers, The Wearable Life: Connected Living in a Wearable World

 Learn more about the history of the workplace with a retrospective guide on the evolution of our offices, and a look at what the future will hold for employees and business owners.
 For more on workplace tech check out our article on the history of voice recognition.